Skip to main content

 }

-Can you explain the second stage of the response process?
+Can you explain the second stage of the response process in a Fetch request?

 View Answer:

-Interview Response: Second, starts the process of getting the response body.
-We need to use an additional method call to retrieve the response.
+Interview Response: The second stage of the response process in a Fetch request is receiving the response body, which contains the actual data sent by the server in the requested resource.
 The response provides multiple promise-based methods to access the body in various formats, including text, JSON, formData, blob, and ArrayBuffer.

 Code Example: